dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     	speed = speed * 0.99f;
     }

 In Parkour there is a special area that is tricky.
 There is a hill with coins on it and the problem with that cliff is the fact that you can go into it inside the hill.
 This is not logically right especially when you drive a car.
 I manage to avoid this problem by tracking the position player and comparing it.
-I created a new variable which I edit related to the position on that cliff
+I created a new variable that I edit related to the position on that cliff.

     float def_lvl;
     else if (((this.transform.position.x > 72.0f) & (this.transform.position.x < 100.0f)) & ((this.transform.position.z < 105.0f) & (this.transform.position.z > 70.0f))){